 LING2042.
 Educational linguistics (6 credits) This course is preferably taken after LING2011.
 Language and literacy in the information age and examines how linguistic and literacy issues impact educational systems in various parts of the world.
 The course aims to lead students to an understanding of the cognitive and social underpinnings of the interface between language, literacy and education.
 Prerequisite: Language and literacy Assessment: 100% coursework.
 LING2043.
 Language and animal communication (6 credits) This course examines communication systems amongst animals, including bees, apes, parrots and dolphins, against the background of human language.
 The course also explores the question of whether it is possible for animals to learn human language.
 Assessment: 100% coursework.

 LING2044.
 Language and culture (6 credits)

 The aim of this course is to explore the relationship between language and culture.
 Topics include language and thought, language and religion, language and nationalities, language and social changes.
 Assessment: 100% coursework.

 LING2045.
-Writing systems (6 credits) An introduction to the major writing systems of the world.
+Writing systems (6 credits)

+An introduction to the major writing systems of the world.

 Assessment: 100% coursework.

 LING2046.
-British linguistics (6 credits) This course is a study of the major contributions to linguistic description and theory made by British linguists from the later part of the 19th century to the end of the 20th century.
+British linguistics (6 credits)

+This course is a study of the major contributions to linguistic description and theory made by British linguists from the later part of the 19th century to the end of the 20th century.

 Assessment: 100% coursework.

 LING2047.
-Optimality theory (6 credits) This course introduces current issues in Optimality Theory, with reference to phonology, morphology, and syntax.
+Optimality theory (6 credits)

+This course introduces current issues in Optimality Theory, with reference to phonology, morphology, and syntax.

 Assessment: 100% coursework.

 LING2048.
 Language and cognition (6 credits) This course examines various issues regarding cognition and language.
 Topics to be covered are: - How is language processed and represented in the mind and the brain? - Commonalities and particularities of cognitive and neuro-cognitive processing of different languages (e.g., English and Chinese). - First and second language learning.
-What are the critical factors that facilitate language • learning? - The Chinese language and the brain; language and reading disorders. • - Applied cognitive psychology of language.
+What are the critical factors that facilitate language learning? - The Chinese language and the brain; language and reading disorders. - Applied cognitive psychology of language.
 Headline designs for newspaper, TV program, and advertisement.
 Cognitive basis of persuasion.
 Assessment: 100% coursework.

 LING2050.
 Grammatical description (6 credits) This course aims at giving the student a comprehensive introduction to basic concepts used in the description of morphology and syntax, independent of any model of grammar.
 Exercises accompany the topics introduced.
 Example analyses are drawn from various languages.
 The following topics in morphology and syntax will be covered: words, morphemes and morphs, word classes, immediate constituents, phrase structure, functional relations, sentence structure..
-Assessment: 100% coursework.
 LING2051.
 French syntax and universal grammar (6 credits) An overview of the major aspects of French Linguistics will be provided in this course.
 The basics of morphology, semantics and syntax will be covered, with emphasis on the syntactic component of the course.
 Students will learn how to analyze French sentences in formal perspectives, using the basics of grammatical frameworks such as Lexical Functional Grammar and the Principles and Parametres approaches.
 Prior knowledge of introductory linguistics and French grammar are helpful but not essential.
-Assessment All courses taught in the department are assessed by 100% coursework.
-Coursework assessment may take a variety of formats, including projects, term-papers, essays, portfolios, class tests, and student presentations.
-Major in Linguistics Students majoring in Linguistics must take LING1001.
-Introduction to Linguistics in their first year and are strongly advised to take LING1002.
-Language.com:Language in the contemporary world.
-They must also take LING2004.
-Phonetics: describing sounds and LING2050.
-Grammatical description normally in their second year and LING3003.
-Linguistics field trip in their third year.
+Assessment: 100% coursework.